Heber J. Grant: Emily H. Wells

 Grant married Emily Harris Wells (1857–1908) on May 27, 1884.
 She was a daughter of Daniel H. Wells.

 Emily and Grant were five months apart in age and from Emily's birth she had been Grant's next-door neighbor.
 They were among the most prominent young orators in Salt Lake society in the 1870s, both connected with the Wasatch Literary Association and Grant was a counselor to Emily's brother in the 13th Ward YMMIA presidency.
 The marriage of Grant and Emily was expected by all who knew them.
-However, Emily then announced publicly her opposition to polygamy, which caused a falling out between Grant and Emily.
+However, Emily then announced publicly her opposition to polygamy, which caused a falling-out between Grant and Emily.

 Emily was a full sister of Briant H. Wells, who was a Major General in the United States Army.
-Another of her brothers, Heber M. Wells, later the first governor of the state of Utah, stayed with her for part of the time of her exile in Manassa.
+Another of her brothers, Heber M. Wells, later the first governor of the State of Utah, stayed with her for part of the time of her exile in Manassa, Colorado.

 Emily attended the University of Deseret.
 For a time, she was a school teacher.
 In 1883, Grant asked Emily to marry him.
-Since she had not renounced her dislike for polygamy and he was already married to Lucy, that was in many ways a very daring move on his part, and she initially declined his request.
+Since she had not renounced her dislike for polygamy, and he was already married to Lucy, that was in many ways a very daring move on his part, and she initially declined his request.
 Emily then had a change of heart and she and Grant married on May 27, 1884.
-Since the Edmunds Act had been enacted in 1882, the situation of Mormon polygamists was far worse than it had been a decade earlier when Emily had first renounced polygamy.
+Since the Edmunds Act had been enacted in 1882, the situation of Mormon polygamists was far worse than it had been a decade earlier, when Emily had first renounced polygamy.
 To avoid Grant having to go to prison on charges of unlawful cohabitation, Emily went to England to live at the LDS mission home to have her first child.
-She returned to the United States 16 months later and moved between multiple locations in Utah Territory and Idaho to avoid capture.
+She returned to the United States 16 months later and moved between multiple locations in Utah and Idaho Territoris to avoid capture.